dspeterson/dory/README.md

 appreciated.
 Technical details on how to send messages to Dory are provided [here](doc/sending_messages.md).
 Support for [running Dory inside a Docker container](Docker) is also available.
-Dory requires at least version 0.8 of Kafka, and has been tested on versions 0.8 and 0.9.
+Dory requires at least version 0.8 of Kafka, and has been tested on versions 0.8, 0.9, and 0.10.
 It runs on Linux, and has been tested on CentOS versions 7 and 6.5, and Ubuntu versions 15.04 LTS, 14.04.1 LTS, and 13.10.

-Dory is a fork of [Bruce](https://github.com/ifwe/bruce), and is maintained by Dave Peterson, who created Bruce while employed at if(we).
+Dory is the successor to [Bruce](https://github.com/ifwe/bruce), and is maintained by [Dave Peterson](https://github.com/dspeterson), who created Bruce while employed at [if(we)](http://www.ifwe.co/).
 Code contributions from the community are welcomed and much appreciated.
 Information for developers interested in contributing is provided [here](doc/dev_info.md) and [here](CONTRIBUTING.md).

 ## Setting Up a Build Environment